michael105/michael105/README.md

 <!-- *====================================* -->

-A passionated opensource developer, currently trying to minimize a statically linked
+A passionated opensource developer, still trying to minimize a statically linked
 Linux distribution.<br>
+Eventually I should have set myself some reasonable limit.<br>
+64kB seems to be possible.
+But..